 INNOVATIONS

-2004 - "Sounds of Polynesia" A software sample library with Native Instrument (USA) / Zero G Native Instrument (UK)
+2004 - "Sounds of Polynesia" Sample library with Native Instrument (USA) / Zero G (UK)